jrk12b/Time-Of-Day/README.md

   - Shows all previous days and activities.
   - Provides several graphs (line, pie, bar) based on your daily activities.

+## Deployment and Hosting

+- Domain is purchased and managed on Wix (www.timeofdays.com) or https://time-of-day-950804297559.herokuapp.com/ temporarily.
+- Hosting Platform for deployment: Heroku.
+Deployments are done manually in Heroku UI.
+- DB is hosted in MongoDB.
+- Time of day can also be run locally (as described below).

 ## Tech Stack

 - `Node.js` - JavaScript runtime environment and engine.